 Here’s what you need to know about these two conditions and how to spot the signs that your cat may be suffering from either one.
 An abscess is a pocket of pus that forms when bacteria enters the body through a break in the skin or mucous membrane.
 In cats, dental abscesses are usually caused by a bacterial infection in the tooth root or gum line.

 The infection causes the tissue around the tooth to become inflamed and fill with pus.
 If left untreated, an abscess can spread to other parts of the mouth and even enter the bloodstream, which can be life-threatening.
-Signs that your cat may have an abscess include: bad breath; drooling; pawing at the mouth; refusal to eat; weight loss; and lethargy.

 If you notice any of these signs, take your cat to the vet right away for treatment.
 Treatment typically involves antibiotics to clear the infection and pain relief for your kitty.
 In some cases, surgery may also be necessary to remove the affected tooth or drain the abscess.